 Driving can be a lot like the movie ‘Final Destination’ at times, in the sense that something is always plotting to get you, so you have to always be on your toes.
-Thinking ahead in traffic will save your life in some cases, but in all cases, it will save you a whole lot of trouble.
+Thinking ahead in traffic can save your life.

 It could be a shoe or even a bottle of water getting stuck under your brake pedal and keeping you from stopping.
-Or how about your mobile device lighting up the cab of your vehicle at night nearly blinding you when you get a notification on your cell phone.
+Or how about your mobile device lighting up the passenger compartment of your vehicle at night, nearly blinding you when you get a notification on your cell phone.

 Red Light Runners In Halifax

 That vehicle waiting to turn onto the roadway up ahead of you could possibly make a bad decision and pull out in front of you.
-As a proactive driver, you will have already anticipated this and made any adjustments needed such as, reducing your speed, making eye contact with the driver, watching the wheels of that car waiting to pull out to see if they are creeping out.
-Your adjustments save you and the other driver a whole lot of trouble.
+As a proactive driver, you will have already anticipated this and made any adjustments needed like reducing your speed, making eye contact with the driver, and watching the wheels of that car waiting to pull out to see if they are creeping out into the roadway.

 Take all of the hazards you see seriously, but also make scanning for these hazards a bit of a game that keeps your mind engaged in the current traffic scene.
 By making scanning for hazards into a game for your mind, you will be far more likely to do it regularly because everyone loves playing games and having fun, and there’s no reason that driving safe can’t also be fun.

 Running commentary; read my mind in real time

 Always scan intersections - 'Red Light Runner on the Bedford Highway at Southgate Drive'

 Driving Is Like The Movie Final Destination; Expect Anything